CHARGE Syndrome - Teaching Strategies for Children

 Sharon Stelzer, a long-timeteacher in the Perkins Deafblind Program, discusses teaching students with CHARGE Syndrome and implementation strategies needed to help teachers create a positive learning environment.
 She emphasizes the need to establish schedules and structure while enabling students to make choices.
 Stelzer also talks about the benefits of learning how to negotiate with students with CHARGE Syndrome.

-Chapters: 1 — Teaching Strategies for Children with CHARGE; 2 — Introducing A Child with CHARGE to the Classroom Community; 3 — Gathering Information and Observing; 4 — Adapting Teaching Techniques for CHARGE: Calendars; 5 — Adapting Teaching Techniques for CHARGE: Sensory Breaks; 6 — Incorporating Functional Skills into the Curriculum.
+Chapters: 1 — Introduction; 2 — Introducing A Child with CHARGE to the Classroom Community; 3 — Gathering Information and Observing; 4 — Adapting Teaching Techniques for CHARGE: Calendars; 5 — Adapting Teaching Techniques for CHARGE: Sensory Breaks; 6 — Incorporating Functional Skills into the Curriculum.

 Earn ACVREP credits, Continuing Education credits or PDPs by viewing our videos and completing a short test confirming your participation.
 Learn more >>

 STELZER: I think the approach with CHARGE children is that they're really different than how you teach other children in some ways, but very similar in other ways.

 You use some of the same teaching strategies, so you use organizational skills, you use all those things, but you also have to remember that children with CHARGE, when they were born, they came from a very medical history.

 NARRATOR: An infant wearing a diaper lies in a crib.
 A feeding tube extends from the child's stomach.
 Electrodes are attached to the baby's chest, and a small tube has been inserted into one nostril.

 STELZER: And that medical history may follow them through their school years.